shanelonergan/shanelonergan.github.io/_posts/2020-1-18-get-elements-by-class-name-from-scratch.md

 The goal is to create a functionally equivalent version of [`document.getElementByClassName`](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByClassName).
 In order to do this, our new method needs to have to following functions:

-1. Can be called on and HTML element
+1. Can be called on any HTML element
-2. Takes an argument, a string, containing any number of class names.
+2. Takes one argument, a string, containing any number of class names.
 3. Returns all elements that match all the class names passed in.
 4. Returns only elements that are children of the element the function was called on